-I am a radio astronomer working at the Curtin Institute of Radio Astronomy (CIRA), part of Curtin University in Perth, Australia.
-My area of expertise is low-frequency radio interferometry, studying the Universe at radio frequencies below 1 GHz with telescopes like the Murchison Widefield Array (MWA), the Low-Frequency Array (LOFAR), the Very Large Array (VLA) and the Giant Metrewave Radio Telescope (GMRT).
+I am a radio astronomer and IT support scientist working at (Leiden Observatory), the astronomical research institute of Leiden University in the Netherlands.
+My area of expertise is low-frequency radio interferometry, studying the Universe at radio frequencies below 1 GHz with telescopes like the Giant Metrewave Radio Telescope (GMRT) and the Very Large Array (VLA).
 These are technically challenging observations to process, complicated by the need to image and deconvolve hundreds of sources in a typical Field Of View (FOV) of many degrees in diameter, the abundant presence of man-made Radio-Frequency Interference (RFI), and the distorting effects of the Earth's ionosphere.
 Over the course of several years, I have build and refined a set of software tools to process these observations in an efficient and reproducible way, typically yielding high-quality images.
 These tools are now systematically applied in many different science projects involving low-frequency radio interferometric observations.
-My primary astronomical goal is to understand the origin of large-scale diffuse radio emission regions in clusters of galaxies, namely radio halos, radio relics, and radio phoenices.
+My primary astronomical interest is to understand the origin of large-scale diffuse radio emission regions in clusters of galaxies, namely radio halos, radio relics, and radio phoenices.
 Their emission extends over areas of tens to hundreds of kilo-parsecs - often a Mega-parsec or more - and appears to be unrelated to any individual galaxy in the cluster.
 Only a fraction of the known clusters harbors this kind of emission, but all of these show signs of recent merging activity.
 This strongly suggests that the energy required to generate these emission regions comes from the potential energy released in the merger, but the exact physical mechanisms are still debated.
 Understanding these mechanisms is part of the puzzle in understanding how the largest gravitationally bound structures in the Universe form and evolve.

-I have recently joined CIRA as a Senior Research Fellow.
-My main focus is to improve data processing for the MWA and the future SKA_LOW, and mining the data of these and other low-frequency telescopes for a range of different astrophysics.
-I will also continue some of my activities at Leiden Observatory, being part of the LOFAR Surveys Key Science Project (LSKSP), aimed at radio imaging the Northern hemisphere at unprecedented resolution and sensitivity using both the High-Band Antennas (HBA; 120-240 MHz) and Low-Band Antennas (LBA; 30-80 MHz).
+In my current role at Leiden Observatory I provide IT support for researchers and groups such as the ALMA Local Expertise Group (Allegro).
+I also continue some of my activities at Leiden Observatory, being part of the LOFAR Surveys Key Science Project (LSKSP), aimed at radio imaging the Northern hemisphere at unprecedented resolution and sensitivity using both the High-Band Antennas (HBA; 120-240 MHz) and Low-Band Antennas (LBA; 30-80 MHz).